DLeves/MapPlot/README.md

 # MapPlot
-An imitation of KSH's TIMEA interactive map with the dataset of my thesis
+An imitation of KSH's TIMEA interactive map in R Shiny with the dataset of my thesis